NRLParticipation/NRL-Cookbook/docs/administrators/executive-summaries.md

 1. Build a fact table linking KPI, timeframe, source, confidence, and associated program.
 2. Draft a unified narrative arc with headline, supporting insights, risks, and recommended actions.
 3. Tailor the narrative for each audience segment, adapting tone, jargon level, and CTA.
-4. Prepare a Q&A annex anticipating follow-up questions and citing sources.
+4. Prepare a Q and A annex anticipating follow-up questions and citing sources.
 5. Suggest next data improvements or surveys needed to close gaps.
 </WORKFLOW>